davidtrogers/fakerclip/README.md

 That's it!
 Now, just omit `: { path: 'is/my/local/path' }` from the example above and expect that your files will appear in `"#{Rails.root}/public/fakerclip/(development|test)/s3-foo-bar-bucket/"` with the same structure as you would expect on S3, e.g. `is/my/s3/path` from above.

+You can use either/both the fog and the aws-sdk gems as the client for S3

 ### Development

 ``` shell